 One memorable and short conversation I had sums it up best:

-“Not if you eat white bread, drink diet coke and spend 4 hours on your phone every day it doesn’t.”
+“Not if you eat white bread, drink diet coke, don't like yourself and spend 4 hours on your phone every day it doesn’t.”
 I replied.

 It’s not the doctor’s fault.
 It’s not the massage therapist's fault.
 It’s not the government’s fault.
 It’s not the specialist's fault.
 It’s not the system’s fault.
 It’s not natural medicine’s fault.
 It’s not Chinese medicine’s fault.
 It’s not the Iridologist's fault.
 It’s not even the drug company's fault.
 (I hate saying that last one, but people, it’s true.
 They have their faults, some worse than others, but it is not what drives what has happened to us)